 Remember our previous post on updating your 90s era kitchen?
-Well, today, we’re tackling another major room in our quest to update the 90s home: the 90s bathroom remodel before and after.
+Well, today, we’re tackling another major room in our quest to update the 90s home: How to Update the 90s-bathroom remodel before and after, 90s bathroom makeover.
 After all, 90s style didn’t typically contain itself to one corner of the house.
 It left its mark everywhere.

 So, without further ado, let’s talk updating the 1990s bathroom.
 Because chances are, if you don’t have some of these elements in your bathroom, your neighbor most certainly does.

 What jumped out right away to us on this project was the color palette.
 Per typical 1990s-era style, cabinetry and trim throughout this space was all oak.
 This had the effect of making the room feel cramped and closed in on itself.
 Paired with those outdated brown tones was a shade of blue.
 This similarly made the space feel a bit jarring.
 In theory, blues can be relaxing and do frequently work well in bathrooms.
 But a shade this saturated didn’t quite work for the room with the finishes that were in place.
 Instead, it immediately evoked 90s memories.
 Beyond the color scheme, the room felt like it was too divided.
 The result was that it made it all feel smaller than it really was.

 Double vanity sinks in this bathroom had a decent amount of counter space, but it all felt cluttered and cramped without proper storage options built in.